Dear Students and Advisors,

 In 2011, 43 universities were represented in the Trans-Tasman 3MT® which was hosted by The University of Western Australia, and for the first time students from the United States, the United Kingdom, Canada, and Hong Kong took part in their own regional events.

-In order to withdraw, contestants must notify us no later than October 26th.
-Notification must be sent via email to firstname.lastname@example.org and copied to the chair or advisor.
+In order to withdraw, contestants must notify us no later than March 26, 2020.
+Notification must be sent via email to firstname.lastname@example.org and copied to the chair or advisor for the research.

 A single static PowerPoint slide is permitted.
 No slide transitions, animations or 'movement' of any description are allowed.
 The slide is to be presented from the beginning of the oration.